feranick/SpectralMachine/README.md

 [TensorFlow](https://www.tensorflow.org) is needed only if flag is activated.
 Instructions for Linux and MacOS can be found in [TensorFlow installation page](https://www.tensorflow.org/install/).
 Pip installation is the easiest way to get going.
 Tested with TensorFlow 2.x (2.15 or higher preferred).
 TF 2.15 is the currently supported release.

 Inference can be carried out using the regular tensorflow, or using [tensorflow-lite](https://www.tensorflow.org/lite/) for [quantized models](https://www.tensorflow.org/lite/performance/post_training_quantization).
 Loading times of tflite (direct or via [tflite-runtime](https://www.tensorflow.org/lite/guide/python)) are significantly faster than tensorflow with minimal loss in accuracy.
 SpectraKeras provides an option to convert tensorflow models to quantized tflite models.
 TFlite models have been tested in Linux x86-64, arm7 (including Raspberry Pi3) and aarm64, MacOS, Windows.
-    To use quantized models, TF 2.3 or higher is recommended.
+    To use quantized models, TF 2.13 or higher is recommended.

-Inference using the [Coral EdgeTPU](https://coral.ai/) [tensorflow-lite](https://www.tensorflow.org/lite/) requires the [libedgetpu](https://github.com/google-coral/libedgetpu) libraries compatible with the supported and current version of `tflite-runtime` (version 2.15.0 or less), which is also required (Instructions and binaries can be found [here](https://github.com/feranick/TFlite-builds).
+Inference using the [Coral EdgeTPU](https://coral.ai/) [tensorflow-lite](https://www.tensorflow.org/lite/) requires the [libedgetpu](https://github.com/google-coral/libedgetpu) libraries compatible with the supported and current version of `tflite-runtime` (version v2.13.0 or hiigher, v2.16.1 recommended), which is also required (Instructions and binaries can be found [here](https://github.com/feranick/TFlite-builds).
 More information on installation of such libraries at [Coral EdgeTPU](https://coral.ai/).

 Usage (SpectraKeras)
 ===================